-Rivera’s musical journey has led him to a rewarding career as an educator.
-He was a long-time artist/composer/band director in residence for a large middle school project each year, including Project Poetry Live, run by Litchfield Performing Arts which served 800 to 1000 students annually.
-He has created various educational programs such as a week-long summer program for the Miami Arts Charter School (Miami, FL) to help children continue to learn about the jazz language.
-He is often a guest artist, lecturer, and clinician in various programs nationally and internationally.
+He enjoys a flourishing, rewarding career as an educator.
+He was a long-time artist/composer/band director in residence for a large middle school project run by Litchfield Performing Arts, called Project Poetry Live, which served 800 to 1000 students annually.
+He has created various educational programs such as a week-long summer program for the Miami Arts Charter School (Miami, FL) to help children learn the language of jazz which ran for a few years.
+He is a frequent guest artist, lecturer and clinician in programs nationally and internationally.

-Fans and critics alike have taken notice.
-DownBeat Magazine the monthly “bible” of jazz, reported on his successful, inventive approach to his career in its March 2016 issue in “Enterprising Energy” by Ken Micallef.
-Critics have long admired Rivera’s original and fluid saxophone style.
-Critic Elliott Simon wrote that “Rivera’s compositions are diverse, these musicians hit the pocket and sustain a powerful group dynamic.”
-Tony Hall, of Jazz Wise Magazine, added that “Rivera has a timeless tone.”
+Fans and critics have taken notice.
+DownBeat Magazine reported on his successful, inventive approach to career building in its March 2016 issue in “Enterprising Energy” by Ken Micallef.
+Critic Elliott Simon wrote “Rivera’s compositions are diverse (and his) musicians hit the pocket and sustain a powerful group dynamic.”
+Tony Hall, of Jazz Wise Magazine, added “Rivera has a timeless tone.”